hasura/graphql-engine/CONTRIBUTING.md

 ### Docs

 Our goal is to keep our docs comprehensive and updated.
-If you would like to help us in doing so, we are greatful for any kind of contribution:
+If you would like to help us in doing so, we are grateful for any kind of contribution:

 - Report missing content